Neuroimaging: Functional MRI

 The tasks will address questions such as: How can the fMRI signal be related to neural activity?
 How are functional images obtained with an MRI scanner?
 What do I need for performing a good fMRI measurement?
 How are “activation maps” created?
-Some of the tasks are directly linked to a practical part of the course and are intended to provide the necessary theoretical framework for the design, analysis, measurement and interpretation of results in fMRI investigations.
-Practical sessions on acquisition and analysis of fMRI data of cognitive functions such as auditory and visual processing will be integrated in to the group meetings.
+Some of the tasks are directly linked to the parallel practical course (PSY4056) and are intended to provide the necessary theoretical framework for the design, analysis, measurement and interpretation of results in fMRI investigations.
+Theoretical aspects on the acquisition and analysis of fMRI data are discussed in the context of cognitive functions such as auditory and visual processing.

 - physical principles of Nuclear Magnetic Resonance and Magnetic Resonance Imaging;